 2. Use auto-brightness

 Auto-brightness adjusts your MacBook’s screen brightness based on the light around you.
 It’s an indispensable setting that automatically lowers the screen brightness when required, thus extending the battery life.
 Auto-brightness is enabled by default.
-Still, click > System Preferences > Display to ensure you haven’t turned it off.
+Still, click the Apple icon > System Settings > Display to ensure you haven’t turned off Automatically adjust brightness.

-3. Use Hot Corners to turn off MacBook screen
+3. Use Hot Corners to turn off the MacBook screen

 If you don’t want to use Hot Corner, use this keyboard trick to put Mac’s screen to sleep.